VladimirMakeev/D2ModdingToolset/README.md

   - "leveledTransformSelfAttack=(true/false)" changes transform self attacks to compute transformed unit level using 'Scripts\\transformSelf.lua' script;
   - "leveledSummonAttack=(true/false)" changes summon attacks to compute summoned units levels using 'Scripts\\summon.lua' script;
   - "unrestrictedBestowWards=(true/false)" increases total wards limit per caster from 8 to 48, see more details under Features section;
+  - "freeTransformSelfAttack=(true/false)" allows transform-self attack to not consume a unit turn for transformation (once per turn), see more details under Features section;
   - "disableAllowedRoundMax=\[1 : (2^31 - 1)\]" sets a number of battle round after which paralyze and petrify attacks will constantly miss;
   - "missChanceSingleRoll=(true/false)" if true, switches attacks miss check to a single random value roll instead of check against arithmetic mean of two random numbers;
   - "mageLeaderAccuracyReduction=\[0 : 100\]" allows to set accuracy reduction for mage leaders per each additional target;